pan0ne/noise-nodes/README.md

 detect and visulize noisy spots (streets, parks)

 ### Nodes = ESP32 and IMNS411 Mic Sensor -> send data to InfluxDB Server and visulized by Grafana incl.
 MAP Plugin
-Measurements in decibles (dB) are sent to influxdb over wifi.
+Measurements in decibels (dB) are sent to influxdb over wifi.
 Goal should be a LoRa mesh network.

 ### Server
 Based on IOTStack Docker Script and contains Grafana, Telegraf, Mosquito and InfluxDB.